Children and Youth

 Sunday Religious Exploration (RE)

 Fully certified nursery care workers welcome babies through preschoolers for fun, educational activities with lots of love and attention.
-(Also available during the 9:30 service.)
+(When we meet in person.)

 This hands-on program engages children in their religious exploration.
 Children learn stories from the world’s religions, try spiritual practices including meditation and prayer, ask questions about how they make meaning, engage in service projects, and occasionally get their hands dirty with paint, clay, or potting soil.